caminf/LuxuryTravelAppUXD/README.md

 ## 4. Solutions Scope

-The application is designed for users interested in caring for the health of their plants.
-It is suitable for both beginners and experienced hobbyists.
-It provides step-by-step tips for plant care, including basic and advanced information.
-It allows you to keep a detailed record of your plants and track their progress.
-It also offers advanced features, such as pruning techniques and pest control.
-In short, it is a versatile application that helps users to effectively care for their plants and improve their gardening skills.
+The application is designed for users interested in luxurious travel experiences.
+It caters to both beginners and experienced luxury travelers, providing step-by-step guidance, recommendations, and access to exclusive destinations.
+Users can keep a detailed record of their travels and enjoy a seamless experience.
+The app offers advanced features like personalized itineraries and concierge services, making it a versatile solution for those seeking the pinnacle of luxury in their journeys.

 ![Persons_UX](./Proyecto%20UxD/Personas.jpg)